AirLiquide/predictable.farm.automation-engine/README.md

  - Is less than
  - Is egual to

+Logic nodes available :

+  - AND
+  - OR

+Logic nodes have auto detection of all the nodes connected to them.

 Dashboard nodes are only forwarding value to the dashboard to be stored and displayed

 Weather nodes are based on DarkSky API : https://darksky.net/dev/